 Unfortunately, what wasn’t a surprise were the speeches of certain faculty and guests.
 One directed her talk to black women, reciting a long list of “heroines” that included Angela Davis and Michelle Obama and declaring that we would not have the civilization we have today without them.
 Another, a refugee from Iran who became a successful businesswoman, lambasted the Trump administration in a rambling speech that lasted half an hour.
 She donated five million dollars to the university last year.
 I guess that made her eligible to ramble.

 What I have known for a while and the ceremony confirmed is that the aim of higher education today is not to form citizens who will assume leadership roles in society.
 It is to tear down that society and replace it with one that, according to progressives, is egalitarian, just, and inclusive.
 What they don’t tell you, possibly because they are not aware of it themselves, is that the progressive cause has nothing to do with social justice.
 It has everything to do with power and the replacement of one dominant group by another.
 Out with patriarchy, in with matriarchy (or some form of neopaganism).

 Those at the other end may be worse.
-They are not conservatives, because they have eschewed the distinction between bourgeoisie and proletariat.
+They are not conservatives, because they have eschewed the distinction between the bourgeoisie and proletariat.
 They are the new financial elite of globalism who owe allegiance to no sovereign nation, amass capital, and make decisions affecting millions based on profit, expediency, and the consolidation of power.
-They rule the rest of the world by dividing and conquering: black-white, gay-straight, Left-Right, documented-undocumented, etc.
+They rule the rest of us by dividing and conquering: black-white, gay-straight, Left-Right, documented-undocumented, etc.